hnjm/sharp-chat/Protocol-draft.md

     </tr>
     <tr>
         <td><code>int</code></td>
-        <td>32-bit Unix timestamp of when the message was received by the server</td>
+        <td>Timestamp, documented below of when the message was received by the server</td>
     </tr>
     <tr>
         <td><code>int</code></td>